runely/calendar-homey/README.md

 ## Changelog

-- 0.11.1
+- 0.12.0
-    - `summary` property of a calendar isn't required
+    - Bugfix: `summary` property of a calendar isn't required
+    - Added `week number` added as a global token
 - 0.11.0
     - Dependency updates
     - `start`, `end` and `summary` properties of a calendar is now required. **If an event in a calendar is missing one of these, no events will be imported from this calendar, and an error will be printed in the settings page!**